thomassibin94/airoldi.github.io/teaching.md

 Mini-courses and Tutorials

 * Statistical methods for populations with interaction and interfering units.
-Invited tutorial at the Institute for Mathematics and its Applications, Minneapolis, MN  (2011)
+Tutorial at the Institute for Mathematics and its Applications, Minneapolis, MN  (2011)
 * Statistical elements of complex networks.
-Invited mini-course at the Social Networks Summer School, Whistler, Canada  (2010)
+Mini-course at the Social Networks Summer School, Whistler, Canada  (2010)
 * Statistical elements of complex networks.
-Invited mini-course at the New England Statistics Symposium, Cambridge, MA  (2010, with J Blitzstein)
+Mini-course at the New England Statistics Symposium, Cambridge, MA  (2010, with J Blitzstein)